 The two main treatment options for wet AMD are:

-- Anti-VEGF medication – To prevent the growth of new blood vessels in the eye.
+• Anti-VEGF medication – To prevent the growth of new blood vessels in the eye.

-- Laser surgery – To destroy abnormal blood vessels in the eye.
+• Laser surgery – To destroy abnormal blood vessels in the eye.

 Cataracts

 Cataracts commonly appear in both eyes, but not always at the same time.
-They are treatable with surgery, but untreated cataracts can have a huge affect on your ability to work, drive, and carry out other daily activities.
+They are treatable with surgery, but untreated cataracts can have a huge effect on your ability to work, drive, and carry out other daily activities.
 Until 2018, drivers with cataracts in both eyes were required to inform the DVLA of their condition.
 Now, however, as long as you meet the standards of vision for driving, you can continue to drive a car independently.

-Symptoms
+Symptoms of Cataracts

 Cataracts develop gradually, so symptoms may be difficult to notice for some time.
 In general, you should make an appointment with an optician if you notice any changes in your vision.
 Look out for the following symptoms in particular:

-- Cloudy, blurred, or dim vision
+• Cloudy, blurred, or dim vision

-- Difficulty with vision in low-light or at night time
+• Difficulty with vision in low-light or at night time

-- Increased sensitivity to light
+• Increased sensitivity to light

-- Fading of colours
+• Fading of colours

 Cataracts aren't usually painful and don't make your eyes red or irritated, but they can be painful if they're in an advanced stage or if you already have another eye condition.

-Causes
+What Causes Cataracts?

 It's not entirely clear what causes you to have cataracts.
 According to the NHS, the following may increase your risk:

-- Smoking.
+• Smoking.

-- Diabetes.
+• Diabetes.

-- Family history.
+• Family history.

-- Eye injuries.
+• Eye injuries.

-- Steroid abuse.
+• Steroid abuse.

-- Drinking too much alcohol.
+• Drinking too much alcohol.

-Treatment
+Treatment for Cataracts

 Glaucoma

-Causes
+Causes of Glaucoma

 This eye condition is most common in older people, affecting around one in every 10 people over 75.
 Ethnicity also plays a part, with people of African, Caribbean or Asian origin at a higher risk of developing the condition.
 If you have a family history of glaucoma, or have a medical condition like diabetes, hypertension, or sickle cell anaemia, you are more likely to develop glaucoma.

-Symptoms
+Symptoms of Glaucoma

 Occasionally, the condition can develop suddenly.
 Look for the following symptoms:

-- A red eye.
+• A red eye.

-- Intense eye pain.
+• Intense eye pain.

-- Severe headaches.
+• Severe headaches.

-- Tenderness around the eyes.
+• Tenderness around the eyes.

-- Seeing rings around lights.
+• Seeing rings around lights.

-- Blurred vision.
+• Blurred vision.

-Treatment
+Treatment for Glaucoma

 Treatment for glaucoma focuses on preventing further vision loss.
 Eye drops, laser treatment and surgery can improve the drainage of fluid from your eyes and reduce pressure.
-This should halt or slow the conditions progress.
+This should halt or slow the condition’s progress.
 However, it is sadly not possible to reverse any vision loss that occurred before diagnosis.

 People with glaucoma tend to need regular monitoring and appointments to make sure their treatment is working.